Agents of Change: Empowering European minority youth to promote peaceful and inclusive societies for sustainable development

-With the support of the Council of Europe, and in partnership with the European Free Alliance Youth (EFAy) and the Youth of European Nationalities, the Unrepresented Nations and Peoples Organizarion (UNPO) brought together youth activists from across Europe for a second study session of political participation and international advocacy.
+With the support of the Council of Europe, and in partnership with the European Free Alliance Youth (EFAy) the Unrepresented Nations and Peoples Organizarion (UNPO) brought together youth activists from across Europe for a second study session of political participation and international advocacy.

 UNPO is proud of its collaboration with youth activists of minorities within Europe and its role in bringing them together with refugees from other minorities around the world.
 We thank our partners at the European Free Alliance and the Council of Europe as well as the University of Oxford, Dr. Liam Saddington from the Univestity of Cambridge and Mr. Tendor Dorjee Senior Researcher and Strategist, Tibet Action Institute.